TC-Gaming/-TC-Gaming-API/citydriving-statistics-api/statistics-api.md

 ## API-Wide Optional Parameters

 All statistics API requests default to 20 rows.
 Certain applications may require more rows or a range of rows.
-For this reason all statistics API requests can utilise the `range` and `skip` parameters.
+For this reason all statistics API requests can utilise the `rows` and `skip` parameters.
+With these parameters, you can request any range of rows in the top 1000 total records.

 | Name | Expected Value | Default Value |
 | :--- | :--- | :--- |
 | `rows` | _{integer}_ : Number of rows to request | 20 |
 | `skip` | _{integer}_ : Number of rows to skip/offset | - |

+#### Examples

+Request first 50 records: `rows=50`
+Request records 60 to 80: `skip=60`
+Request records 100 to 200: `skip=100&rows=100`

 ---